SamiESK/corserva_client/README.md

-This repository houses the client side services of Corserva's PERN challenge application
+This repository houses the client side services of Corserva's PERN challenge application.

 This run this application, run the following commands in the terminal.